varshanth/PoC-of-CNN-Architectures-in-Keras/README.md

 ### 1. Facial Expression Recognition: Video Classification using CNN to RNN Pipeline
 In Progress

-### 2. Music Emotion Recognition: LRCN to Audio Spectrograms
+### 2. Music Emotion Recognition: Classification of Audio Spectrograms using LRCN
 To Do